 How to Confirm if USDT Trading Platforms Are Regulated

-There are two places where a trader may become familiar with their chosen platform’s regulatory status, with the first being the exchange itself.
+There are two places where a trader may verify their chosen platform’s regulatory status, with the first being the exchange itself.
 What one needs to do first involves going to their exchange’s home page and examining its footer, as some regulated exchanges and brokers give an overview of their licenses and license numbers here.
-Alternatively, one might need to navigate to a page dedicated to regulation, the website’s about section, or its frequently asked questions hub in order to learn about its regulatory status.
+Alternatively, one might need to navigate to a page dedicated to regulation, the website’s About section, or its Frequently Asked Questions hub in order to learn about its regulatory status.

 However, there have been instances of exchanges or even brokers essentially faking their licensing status by claiming that they own a license they had never obtained, or continuing to list a previously held license that was never renewed and is no longer active.